French language in the United States: Language study

 French has traditionally been the foreign language of choice for English-speakers across the globe.
 However, after 1968, French has ranked as the second-most-studied foreign language in the United States, behind Spanish.
 Some 1.2 million students from the elementary grades through high school were enrolled in French language courses in 2007–2008, or 14% of all students enrolled in foreign languages.

 Many American universities offer French-language courses, and degree programs in the language are common.
-In the fall of 2016, 175,667 American university students were enrolled in French courses, or 12.4% of all foreign-language students and the second-highest total of any language (behind Spanish, with 712,240 students, or 50.2%).
+In the fall of 2021, 135,088 American university students were enrolled in French courses, or 11.4% of all foreign-language students and the second-highest total of any language (behind Spanish, with 584,453 students, or 49.4%).

-French teaching is more important in private schools, but it is difficult to obtain accurate data because the optional status of languages.
-Indeed, the study of a foreign language is not required in all states for American students.
-Some states, however, including New York, Virginia and Georgia, require a minimum of two years of study of a foreign language.
+Traditionally, French teaching has been more important in private schools, but it is difficult to obtain accurate data because of the optional requirements of languages in these schools.
+Indeed, the study of a foreign language is not required of American students in all states.
+Some states, however, including New York, Virginia and Georgia, require a minimum of two years of foreign-language instruction.